Nenkai/Gran-Turismo-Modding-Guides/0. Understanding PDIPFS/Understanding_PDIPFS.md

 If you wish to revert your mod simply transfer your backed up `K/4D` file into your console's game folder PDIPFS.

+## Removing Files from the Game

+Sometimes you might want to remove files from the game completely so that the game doesn't read them.
+GTToolsSharp supports this use case.

+In the GTToolsSharp folder, create a file named `files_to_remove.txt`.
+Each line has to be a path of a game path to remove.

+If you wanted to remove `/textdata/gt5/aspec_event/r100.xml` from the game, you would just put it there as one line.

 ## Technical Details about PDIPFS (Advanced)
 *From https://github.com/Nenkai/GTToolsSharp#advanced-packing-notes-modders-read*